top of page

 5. Antioxidant-Rich Foods

-Antioxidants protect the brain from oxidative stress.
-Berries (blueberries, strawberries, blackberries, etc.), turmeric, and colorful vegetables are high in antioxidants.
+Berries (blueberries, strawberries, blackberries, etc.), turmeric, and colorful vegetables are high in antioxidants which protect the brain from oxidative stress and help pineal function.

-I have had a ton of luck using Quicksilver's Liposomal L-Theanine and GABA before bedtime.
+I have had a ton of luck using Quicksilver's Liposomal L-Theanine with GABA before bedtime.

 My Real Life Experience with an Open Head Center